 How Long Does it Take to Detox from Marijuana?

 Depending on several conditions, marijuana can stay in the body for varying amounts of time.
 Drug tests often check for THC (tetrahydrocannabinol), the main psychoactive component of marijuana.
-The following variables affect how long it takes for THC to leave the body:
+The following variables affect how long it takes to completely detox from marijuana and how long until the THC leaves the body:

 Use Frequency